-The AF window allows ECW to support the development and uptake of global public goods within the Education in Emergencies and Protracted Crises (EiEPC) ecosystem.
-Through the AF, ECW works with partners to address systemic challenges, strengthen sector capacities, and test innovations.
+The AF window allows ECW to support the development and uptake of global public goods within the EiEPC ecosystem.
+ECW works with partners through the AF to address systemic challenges, strengthen sector capacities, and test innovations.

 In 2023, ECW revised the AF window to be more strategic and transparent.
-These updates were made based on the recommendations in ECW's 2022 Organizational Evaluation, and the commitments in the new Strategic Plan.
+These updates were made based on the recommendations in ECW's 2022 Organizational Evaluation and the commitments in the new strategic plan (2023-2026).

 ECW established 13 new AF partnerships, totalling \$8.1 million, in 2023.
-This reflects ECW's commitment to reducing the number of small, shorter-term AF grants and to instead maximise impact through higher value, multi-year AF investments.
-The average approved AF grant has increased in value from \$209,000 in 2022 to \$621,000 in 2023.
+This reflects ECW's commitment to reducing the number of small, shorter-term AF grants and to instead maximize impact through higher value, multi-year AF investments.
+The average approved AF grant has increased in value from \$209,0006 in 20227 to \$621,000 in 2023.
 The majority of the new AF grants are also multi-year.

 To be more strategic, ECW now supports three types of AF grants, and these three categories are reflected in the 2023 investments.
-Most of the funding (\$4.3 million) was allocated to AF Architecture Partnerships.
+Most of the funding (\$4.3 million) was allocated to the first type, i.e., AF Architecture Partnerships.
 These are multi-year grants made to key entities in the EIEPC sector that have a mandate for sectoral coordination and collaboration, such as the Global Education Cluster.
-In addition, a significant proportion of the AF funds (\$2.5 million) aimed to address key challenges in the EIEPC sector, and these were advertised using a transparent and Open Calls for Proposals process.
-In 2023, these Open Calls for Proposals focused on challenges related to Gender and Disability Inclusion, and the successful grantees are working to develop global goods which are being tested and embedded in ECW's MYRPs.
-Lastly, AF funds were allocated to respond to emerging innovative best practices, for example, supporting the Nordic Roadmap for Mental Health and Psychosocial Support.
+Secondly, a significant proportion of the AF funds (\$2.5 million) aimed to address key challenges in the EIEPC sector, and these were advertised using a transparent, open calls for proposals process.
+In 2023, these open calls for proposals focused on challenges related to gender and disability inclusion; the successful grantees are working to develop global goods which are being tested and embedded in ECW's MYRPs.
+Lastly, AF funds were allocated to respond to innovative best practices as they emerge.
+For example, AF funds supported the Nordic Roadmap for Mental Health and Psychosocial Support, an innovative best practice.